craabreu/solvation_tests/PINY/README.md

 Some modifications were made to the original example available in [PINY]:

-1. File `coords.init`: box vectors were changed to produce a cubic box with side length of 24.736 angstroms, thus resulting in the [SPC/Fw] density of 1.012 g/cc.
+1. File `coords.init`: box vectors were changed to produce a cubic box with side length of 24.653 angstroms, thus resulting in a density of 1.022 g/cc.

 2. File `pi_md.inter`: Cut-off distance was changed to 12.0 angstroms.